IBM/spark-tpc-ds-performance-test/README.md

 ## Flow
 * Commandline
-  1. Compile the toolkit and generate the TPC-DS dataset by using the toolkit.
-  2. Create the spark tables and generate the TPC-DS queries.
+  1. Create the spark tables with pre-generated dataset.
-  3. Run the entire query set or a subset of queries and monitor the results.
+  2. Run the entire query set or a subset of queries and monitor the results.
 * Notebook
   1. Create the spark tables with pre-generated dataset.
   2. Run the entire query set or individual query.